jj-vcs/jj/docs/config.md

 ```

 [git-autocrlf]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_core_autocrlf

+#### Binary file detection

+To detect if a file is binary, Jujutsu currently checks if there is a NULL byte
+in the file, which is different from the algorithm of
+[`gitoxide`][gitoxide-is-binary] or [`Git`][git-is-binary].
+Jujutsu doesn't plan
+to align the binary detection logic with Git.

 [gitoxide-is-binary]: https://github.com/GitoxideLabs/gitoxide/blob/073487b38ed40bcd7eb45dc110ae1ce84f9275a9/gix-filter/src/eol/utils.rs#L98-L100
 [git-is-binary]: https://github.com/git/git/blob/f1ca98f609f9a730b9accf24e5558a10a0b41b6c/convert.c#L94-L103
-[^1]: To detect if a file is binary, Jujutsu currently checks if there is NULL
-      byte in the file which is different from the algorithm of
-      [`gitoxide`][gitoxide-is-binary] or [`Git`][git-is-binary].
-Jujutsu
-      doesn't plan to align the binary detection logic with Git.

 ### Respect or ignore executable bit permission changes